Travel Guide to Oviedo, Spain - Asturias’ Underrated Capital

 Set amidst the rugged beauty of the mountains in northern Spain, Oviedo, the capital of the Asturias region, is a charming and historic city that is overlooked by most travelers.
 The picturesque setting is as beautiful as they come, with the peaks of the Cantabrian Mountains to the south often dusted with snow, while closer to town an abundance of green space is a big departure from the dry Mediterranean coast that you picture when thinking of Spain.

-The history here is palpable – Oviedo can trace its roots back to the 9th century, and was the capital of the Kingdom of Asturias, the last resistance against the Moors as they conquered the rest of Spain.
 But instead of being old and dusty, the city feels youthful and fun – a former industrial city that is now leaning into tourism and education, with a big university population contributing to a feisty nightlife and a cool restaurant and bar scene.

-But mostly, Oviedo is just incredibly pretty.
+Oviedo is also just incredibly pretty.
 The city’s old town, despite having suffered during the Civil War, is one of the most beautiful in all of Spain.
 Add in the elegant boulevards of the new town, a proud and traditional dining scene, and a clutch of important pre-Romanesque monuments, and you’ll see why Oviedo is easy to love.

 Table of Contents